Few antiviral products inadequately detect 3proxy as Trojan.Daemonize,

 Extending system limitation

-To help with system-dependant settings, since 0.9-devel 3proxy supports different
+To help with socket-based system-dependant settings, since 0.9-devel 3proxy supports different

 socket options which can be set via -ol option for listening socket, -oc for proxy-to-client